Jenscaasen/AdminGPT/README.md

 # AdminGPT
 This repository aims to translate unstructured commands, that can be fulfilled by Microsoft Graph, Linux Bash or PowerShell, into a single- or multistep process of execution.
 For example: you can get the command "Enable the user peter.parker@newspaper.io in azure AD" from a software, bot or workflow, and let AdminGPT guide you through the whole process, including automated error handling.

+In theory, this works
+- with all Graph Commands you can execute with HTTP
+- all PowerShell Commands with all PowerShell Modules (SharePointPNP, Exchange and more)
+- all Bash Commands with all shell based software that is running on a linux system

+If you are looking for a Minecraft AdminGPT, thats here: https://github.com/Technoguyfication/AdminGPT.
+If you are looking for the Salesforce AdminGPT, thats here: https://www.admingpt.ai/.
+This repository is not associated with any of those.

 # Human in the loop
 The Solution is build with the "Human in the loop" in mind.
 Every line of script or REST command is a suggestion.
 It is up to the user to execute them.
 The suggested commands or HTTP requests can be directly piped into a PowerShell session, a SSH session or called with a HTTPClient.